 Liquor Store Theatre

-Liquor Store Theatre, the forthcoming book, is edited by Ken Wissoker, Editorial Director, Duke University Press.
-The book is planned to reach shelves in 2019.
+Liquor Store Theatre, the upcoming book, is edited by Ken Wissoker, Editorial Director, Duke University Press.
+Available soon where books are sold.

 Liquor Store Theatre, a four-volume, thirty-plus episode meditation on city life in Detroit, is a four-years-running series of documented performances and conversations with people in the streets, sidewalks, and parking lots surrounding Detroit liquor stores.
 The scene of the liquor store is the point of departure; what happens when the cameras are turned off, as people's lives in the neighborhood continue and connect, unfolds in the book.